Lighting up the summer nights: Aomori’s Nebuta and Neputa Festivals

 A stunning fireworks display is held on 03 August.
 (Image credit: Aomori Prefecture)

 To start off the festival, a fireworks show, the Goshogawara Fireworks Festival (五所川原花火大会Goshogawara Hanabi Taikai), is held on the night of 03 August, before the float parades are held on the evenings of 04–08 August.
-Dubbed the “Fireworks festival of water, light and sound”, around 5,000 fireworks are launched in synchronization with background music, and accompanied by waterworks and lighting.
+Dubbed the “Fireworks festival of water, light and sound”, around 5,000 fireworks are launched in synchronisation with background music, and accompanied by waterworks and lighting.
 The highlight of this pyrotechnic show is the multiple Star Mines, which go up to 300m across.